DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Topic Preview:** Gained an overview of the upcoming topics, which will focus on using advanced techniques to apply a variety of visual effects and culminate in a challenge and final project submission.

 ---

+#### SCREEN COORDINATES - Position on the Screen

+### Course Step Number: 383
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Positional Grid:** Understood that a computer screen functions as a grid, with element positions defined by a coordinate system starting at the top-left corner.
+* **Negative vs. Positive:** Clarified the distinction between an element's positive coordinate location on the screen and the use of negative values in CSS (e.g., negative margins) as a layout tool to manipulate that position.

+---